Berkeley Way

 Image Credit

-On the east side of the property, BRIDGE Berkeley Way Affordable provides affordable housing for families (a mix of studio and one- and two-bedroom apartments) with community spaces, laundry facilities, and administrative offices.
-The BFHP Hope Center, occupying the western portion, includes transitional housing for veterans, as well as housing for formerly unhoused people, including temporary sleeping accommodations and 30 studio apartments.
-The BFHP Hope Center provides a variety of services, including a commercial kitchen, a multipurpose room with meal service and other programs, 24-hour reception, and offices and conference rooms for supportive services, management, and administrative functions.
+Berkeley Way Apartments, on the east side, provides affordable housing for families (89 studios, one and two bedroom apartments) with community spaces, a common laundry room, and administrative offices.
+The Insight Housing Hope Center, on the west side, includes a veterans transitional housing dormitory, 53 permanent supportive apartments for formerly unhoused people, and temporary sleeping accommodations (12 vet’s dorms + 32 bed shelter).
+The ground floor offers a variety of services including a commercial kitchen, multipurpose room with multiple meal services and supportive programs, 24-hour reception, as well as supportive services, management, and administrative functions.